superduper-io/superduper/docs/content/intro.md

 - **[Streaming Inference](https://docs.superduper.io/docs/docs/walkthrough/daemonizing_models_with_listeners):** Have your models compute outputs automatically and immediately as new data arrives, keeping your deployment always up-to-date.
 - **[Scalable Model Training](https://docs.superduper.io/docs/docs/walkthrough/training_models):** Train AI models on large, diverse datasets simply by querying your training data.
 Ensured optimal performance via in-build computational optimizations.
 - **[Model Chaining](https://docs.superduper.io/docs/docs/walkthrough/linking_interdependent_models/)**: Easily set up complex workflows by connecting models and APIs to work together in an interdependent and sequential manner.
 - **[Simple, but Extendable Interface](https://docs.superduper.io/docs/docs/fundamentals/procedural_vs_declarative_api)**: Add and leverage any function, program, script, or algorithm from the Python ecosystem to enhance your workflows and applications.
-Drill down to any layer of implementation, including the inner workings of your models, while operating superduper with simple Python commands.
+Drill down to any layer of implementation, including the inner workings of your models, while operating Superduper with simple Python commands.
 - **[Difficult Data Types](https://docs.superduper.io/docs/docs/walkthrough/encoding_special_data_types/)**: Work directly in your database with images, video, audio, and any type that can be encoded as `bytes` in Python.
 - **[Feature Storing](https://docs.superduper.io/docs/docs/walkthrough/encoding_special_data_types):** Turn your database into a centralized repository for storing and managing inputs and outputs of AI models of arbitrary data types, making them available in a structured format and known environment.
 - **[Vector Search](https://docs.superduper.io/docs/docs/walkthrough/vector_search):** No need to duplicate and migrate your data to additional specialized vector databases - turn your existing battle-tested database into a fully-fledged multi-modal vector-search database, including easy generation of vector embeddings and vector indexes of your data with preferred models and APIs.